What Should You Do If A Condom Breaks, Falls Off or Gets Lost During Sex?

 If you realize the condom broke before anyone comes close to orgasm—like, immediately after penetration—that's good news.
 Just toss it and put on a new one.
-Before you glove up again, make sure to check the box to see that the condoms aren't expired; the older a condom is, the drier and weaker the material gets.
-Exposure to heat, light, lotions and oils can also damage a condom's integrity, said Burch.
+Before you glove up again, ensure to check the box to see that the condoms aren't expired; the older a condom is, the drier and weaker the material gets.
+Exposure to heat, light, lotions and oils can also damage a condom's integrity, Burch said.
 Don't forget to use a water-based lube to keep things nice and smooth down there.

 (P.S.: You're probably not going to feel a condom break, Roskin said.
 After sex, you should always check to see if there are any rips, tears or holes in it to make sure you're safe.)